 Why Plunge Pools Are Gaining Popularity in the Boston Area

-• A compact footprint that integrates well with existing landscaping and hardscaping
+- a compact footprint that integrates well with existing landscaping and hardscaping

-• A design element that complements both historic and contemporary architecture
+- a refined focal point that complements both historic and contemporary architecture

 “Over the past few years, plunge pools have become one of the most requested features in Boston-area landscape projects.
 Homeowners want something elegant, compact, and easy to maintain, and plunge pools check every box while fitting comfortably into New England’s tighter property sizes.”